 6..
 Can Satan read the believer’s mind?

 Since Satan can attack the believer’s mind, he must be able to read it to some degree, but exactly how much is unclear.
 In my own life, Satan has attacked my mind and knows my weaknesses, so he has access to my mind on some level.
-But it is difficult to know where to draw the line between access to the mind and reading it.
+But it is difficult to know where to draw the line between access to the mind and reading it or not reading it, but judging by my behavior.

 On the other hand, some Bible interpreters teach that since the believer wears the helmet of salvation (Eph.
 6:17), it is not likely he can read the believer’s thoughts.
 Demons read our observations and hear our words and from them deduce our thoughts.